Compare Popular Online Substance Abuse Counseling Programs

 What is Your Career Choice Salary Earning Potential?

 A substance abuse counselor is a type of mental health counselor who treats patients suffering from drug or alcohol dependency.
-They may also treat individuals who are concerned they are abusing drugs and alcohol in a way that might lead to addiction.
-These mental health professionals will work with both the chemically dependent client and their family to find coping strategies and plans of action to foster success for everyone.
+Substance abuse counselors work with individuals who are concerned they are abusing drugs and alcohol in a way that might lead to addiction.
+Mental health professionals in substance abuse counselor jobs will work with both the chemically dependent client and their family to find coping strategies and plans of action to foster success for everyone.
 Family involvement can be an important part of the recovery and healing process.
-Substance abuse counselors are increasingly in demand and they are expected to continue to be so through 2026.
+Substance abuse counselor jobs are increasingly in demand and they are expected to continue to be so through 2026.
+This makes the choice to become a substance abuse counselor a wise one.
 People who enjoy helping others and have patience often make ideal substance abuse counselors.

-To become a licensed substance abuse counselor, your educational and training requirements will vary from state to state.
+To become a substance abuse counselor, your educational and training requirements will vary from state to state.
 Most people will complete degree programs at accredited colleges and universities.
 Some states might only require a certificate; whereas, other states will require a degree.
 All potential counselors will require a certain number of supervised hours with clients, to pass an exam, and to clear child abuse and felony background checks.
-Majors for this career can also vary, however, most people choose an undergraduate degree in psychology and specialize in substance abuse as a minor when it is available.
+Majors for this career can also vary, however, most people choose a bachelor's degree in psychology or another related field and specialize in substance abuse as a minor when it is available.
 You might also have to complete the National Counselor Exam to become officially licensed in addiction and substance abuse within your state.

 The growth of this profession is directly related to current social issues.
 The opioid addiction crisis continues to be a significant strain despite states working to implement prevention and treatment programs.
 Jails and prisons are overcrowded, influencing a move by judges to sentence more criminals to drug and alcohol treatment and rehabilitation rather than to jail or prison.
 Another trend is happening among employers; some are more likely to send their employees to treatment rather than to terminate them, particularly for those who can do video sessions rather than miss work.
 Schools are also taking a more proactive role dealing with alcohol and drug abuse in teens and even children who are raised by drug and alcohol abusers.
 All of these trends are leading to significant growth in the substance abuse counseling field.